HL7/davinci-alerts/input/pagecontent/change-notes.md

 ### Changes and Updates for version 1.0.0

-The first official published version of the DEQM IG for FHIR R4.
+The first official published version of the Da Vinci Unsolicited Notifications IG for FHIR R4.

 1. Applied all resolutions from STU2 Ballot